-Our results show that when Russians see evidence of how economic theory can predict market outcomes changes their economic beliefs change and they become less skeptical of economic predictions.
-Young Russians are willing to change their minds and that in many respects they change their minds in ways similar to young Americans.
+Our results show that Russians change their economic beliefs and they become less skeptical of economic predictions after seeing evidence that economic theory can predict market outcomes.
+Young Russians are willing to change their minds and in some respects they change their minds in ways similar to young Americans.
 This is important to anyone who thinks public policy is affected by what the public believes.
 Both the "Russians are just like Westerners" and "Russians are different" camps agree that attitudes towards the market can affect policy, either because they can cause reforms to go awry according to the former view or because educating the population about basic market principles improves the chances of implementing economic reforms and making them irreversible.
 How reformers could best gather the popular support necessary to make economic reforms irreversible was a concern for both, though they differed sharply on the right approach.